Heejinee3/Heejinee3.github.io/_posts/lab/Computer-Architecture/2019-09-01-Vending-Machine.markdown

 In Vending Machine Lab, you are required to implement a vending machine, which is an example of FSMs.
 There might be several corner cases while you implement the vending machine, so you have to make sure that your implementation of the vending machine functions properly for all use cases.

 You are given a template of a vending machine in vending_machine.v.
-The template defines the interface of the vending machine, as shown in below.
+The template defines the interface of the vending machine, as shown in the table below.

 <table>
    <tr>